jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_grid_processes.md

 The image name of the application itself.
 This can be used as a parameter in system programs, such as the TASKKILL.EXE command on Windows systems.

 Members of the Spotlight Diagnostic Administrators group can use the Processes page to end any processes currently running on a local machine or remote machines.
 To do this:

 1. Right-click a process in the grid to display its shortcut menu.
 2. Choose the **End Process** option (if enabled) from the menu.

-<note type="note">You must be a member of the Spotlight Diagnostic Administrators group to use the End Process option.</note>
+{% include note.html content="You must be a member of the Spotlight Diagnostic Administrators group to use the End Process option." %}

 ## Services